abcsds/dotfiles/README.md

 ## License

-All work here is licesed under the MIT license, you can read more on the `LICENCE.md` file.
+All work here is licensed under the MIT license, you can read more on the `LICENCE.md` file.